bevyengine/rfcs/rfcs/min-relations.md

 	}
 }

-// Or you can request mutable access to modify their data fn interest(query: Query<&mut Relation<Owes>>){
+// Or you can request mutable access to modify the relation's data fn interest(query: Query<&mut Relation<Owes>>){
 	for debts in query.iter(){
 		for (owed_to, amount_owed) in debts {